gyulukeyi/covid-perss-korea/README.md

   - Sentiment analyzer based on the [KOSAC sentiment dictionary](http://word.snu.ac.kr/kosac/lexicon.php) (acutal dictionary not included -- go to the project's website for yours)
   - HuggingFace and PyTorch-based RoBERTa fine-tuner and sentiment classifier
   - R script for the calculation of the Transfer Entropy usign RTransferEntropy

+For the details, refer to our paper (it's in English!).